 What happens when you clone someone wrong?
 Ever since Obi-Wan mentioned "the Clone Wars" to Luke in A New Hope, Star Wars fans everywhere have wondered just how rowdy things could get in a never-ending space battle involving clone armies.
-And after seven seasons of The Clone Wars, and the films Attack of the Clones and Revenge of the Sith, in theory, we've finally been told everything we need to know about Clones in the Star Wars galaxy.
+And after seven seasons of The Clone Wars and the films Attack of the Clones and Revenge of the Sith, in theory, we've finally been told everything we need to know about Clones in the Star Wars galaxy.

 Then again...maybe not?

-The newest animated Star Wars TV series The Bad Batch promises to finally give us a little bit more variety in the world of Clone Troopers.
-First introduced in Season 7 of The Clone Wars, a group of off-beat ("bad") Clones are getting their own TV series, wedged in between two Star Wars trilogies.
+The newest animated Star Wars TV series, The Bad Batch, finally gives us a little bit more variety in the world of Clone Troopers.
+First introduced in Season 7 of The Clone Wars, a group of off-beat ("bad") Clones now have their own TV series, wedged between two Star Wars trilogies.
 Here's everything we know about The Bad Batch, including the release date, the timeline, the creative team, and cameos.

-When is The Bad Batch release date?
+When was The Bad Batch Season 1 release date?

 What is the timeline for The Bad Batch?